nicolasrenet/segtformats/README.md

 + two types of objects only: regions (as bounding boxes) and lines (baselines and polygons)
 + conversion between common segmentation metadata formats ([Page](http://schema.primaresearch.org/PAGE/gts/pagecontent/2019-07-15), [ALTO](http://www.loc.gov/standards/alto/v4/alto-4-2.xsd)).
-+ custom JSON representation documented in our [schema](doc/seg_schema.json): the dictionary allows for manipulating the structure (flattening, region and/or line extraction) or for semantic transformations (line-to-region assignments, boundaries).
++ custom JSON representation documented in our [schema](doc/seg_schema.json): the dictionary allows for easy structural transformations (flattening, region and/or line extraction) or for semantic transformations (line-to-region assignments, boundaries).
 + validation options (Page, JSON)
 + for simplicity's sake, no fancy visuals: however a page segmentation can be conveniently rendered in ASCII on the terminal, for diagnosis purpose.